How First-at-LAS Supports First-Gen College Students

 If you are interested in collaborating on an initiative, please contact us by emailing email@example.com

 LAS 110 is the college’s First-Year Seminar that first-time students take in their first semester at UIC.
 The goal of LAS 110 is to help acclimate students to university life by building community, connecting them to resources, and providing knowledge on college and university policies.

 First-at-LAS has teamed up with LAS 110 to design and implement instructional models with first-generation students in mind.
 LAS 110 Instructors may use the modules to facilitate class discussion and activities.
 Topics focus on helping students create a campus support network by identifying and communicating their needs through help-seeking, and first-gen storytelling to empower students to embrace the first-gen identity and raise awareness of this experience within LAS and UIC.

 Student Hours are designed to increase chances of course success and completion by encouraging greater interaction and communication with faculty outside of class instruction through a student-centered rebranding of “office hours.”
 First-at-LAS has developed a set of guidelines to encourage positive help-seeking behaviors, increase communication pathways between faculty and students, and facilitate long-term mentorship relationships, which can lead to strong grade outcomes.

 Course Center Hours are described in the research literature as contact hours scheduled with the faculty in a space that allows for groups of students in your course to visit, work on assignments by themselves or in groups, and use you or a course TA as a resource when specific questions arise.
 Course Center Hours may substitute when appropriate for Student Drop-In Hours, and may be especially effective before midterm and final exam periods.

-Please see our Student Hours and Course Center Guidelines.
+Please see our Student Drop-in Hours and Course Center Guide.

-If you are a faculty member or student in LAS and wish to participate by please submit an interest form.
+If you are a faculty member or student in LAS and wish to participate, please submit an interest form.